top of page

 "I check the counties I'm researching in quite often on USGenWeb as new information is being added" - Peggy Clemens Lauritzen.

-Sometimes a great genealogy website is one that's not designed specifically for genealogists.
-Thomas MacEntee, of Genealogy Bargains, likes Wolfram Alpha "because it ISN'T a genealogy site.
-It is a computational database that allows you to look up the different nicknames for a given name OR what the value of $1USD in 1910 would be in today's dollars."
+Sometimes, an excellent genealogy website is not explicitly designed for genealogists.
+Thomas MacEntee, of Genealogy Bargains likes Wolfram Alpha "because it ISN'T a genealogy site.
+It is a computational database that allows you to look up the different nicknames for a given name OR what the value of $1 USD in 1910 would be in today's dollars."

 According to Drew Smith of the GenealogyGuys.com podcast, "The USGS Geographic Names Information System because it can provide locations for places that no longer exist."

 This is a new-to-me website recommended by Amie Bowser Tennant, The Genealogy Reporter.
-She uses the Century of Lawmaking website when she need help "learning the laws behind owning lands, immigration, naturalization, race, etc. It helps you understand and assess the records available for your timeframe."
+She uses the Century of Lawmaking website when she needs help "learning the laws behind owning lands, immigration, naturalization, race, etc. It helps you understand and assess the records available for your timeframe."

 More Lists of Little-Known Websites

-More Online Genealogy Resources
+More Online Genealogy Website Resources

 Note: To leave a comment, you will be asked to sign in with your Facebook or Google Account.
 This action will help reduce spam comments on our site.
 I hope you'll understand.